bjbschmitt/AMFM_decompy/README.txt

 `pitch = pYAAPT.yaapt(signal)`

-should be rewritten in the 1.0.7 version as
+should be rewritten in the 1.0.7 and later versions as

 `pitch = pYAAPT.yaapt(signal, **{'frame_length': 25.0, 'nccf_thresh1': 0.25, 'tda_frame_length': 25.0})`

 Installation
 =============

-The pypi page https://pypi.python.org/pypi/AMFM_decompy/1.0.7 is recommended for a quick installation.
+The pypi page https://pypi.python.org/pypi/AMFM_decompy/1.0.8 is recommended for a quick installation.
 But you can also copy all directories here and then run

 ```python setup.py install```